almarklein/fastuaparser/README.md

 you're using this to e.g. monitor your website's traffic) then use this function: it's over 100 times faster that ua_parser!

+On the ua-parser's set of ua strings, it renders close to 1M strings per second (in my Mac M1).

 ## Docs